influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/http/_index.md

 v2.0/tags: [functions, http, package]
 ---

-The Flux Experimental HTTP package provides experimental functions for transferring data using the HTTP protocol.
+The Flux Experimental HTTP package provides functions for transferring data using HTTP protocol.

 {{% warn %}}
 The experimental HTTP package is subject to change at any time.